Atlanta Traumatic Brain Injury Lawyer

 If you or a loved one experiences these symptoms after a head injury, seek medical help right away and have the doctor record all injuries for a potential injury claim.
 Once medical attention has been received, consider speaking with an Atlanta personal injury lawyer experienced in cases involving brain injuries.

 Determining the Strength of your Brain Injury Case

 The first step in determining whether you have a strong case for a brain injury lawsuit is to make sure you’re communicating with your medical team.
 Your doctor should provide you with information about the extent of your injury, the nature of your symptoms, and your long-term prognosis, as well as the treatments and therapies you’ll need for recovery.

 Other factors in assessing your brain injury case include how the injury occurred, whether you’re able to return to work, and, if you can work, can you do the same kind of work you did before your injury.

-Free Consultation with an Atlanta Brain Injury Lawyer at Dixon Davis, LLC
+Free Consultation with an Atlanta Brain Injury Lawyer at The Dixon Firm, PC

 You don’t have to face insurance companies or complicated legal jargon on your own.
 Have an accomplished brain injury attorney on your side to help you sort through the information and facts.
 The Dixon Firm, P.C. will fight on your behalf for fair compensation.
 Call our office today at 404-733-1166 or contact us online to schedule your free consultation.